|Born||in Kalispell, Montana, USA|

-He joined the U.S. Marine Corps in 1942, seeing saw action in the South Pacific and mustered out at war's end as a master sergeant.
-With aspirations of being a taxidermist or owner of a hunting/fishing lodge, he finally decided on acting and was signed in 1946 to a contract at RKO Pictures, where he was looked upon as the new Gary Cooper.
-He spent three years of a seven-year deal playing supporting roles in a variety of RKO police dramas and Tim Holt westerns before he was dropped.
-From then until the early 1960s when he landed the plum TV role of Ranger Corey Stuart in the "Lassie" (1954) TV series, he found work in "he-man" roles, tough cavalry sergeant, hard-bitten cop, etc., in a wide range of action-oriented movies and television episodes.
-He won the party in "Lassie" over several other candidates because of his affinity for animals, and theirs for him.
+With aspirations of being a taxidermist or owner of a hunting/fishing lodge, Bray finally decided to pursue acting as a career, and was eventually signed in 1946 to a contract at RKO Pictures where he was looked upon as the new Gary Cooper.
+He spent three years of a seven-year deal playing supporting roles in a variety of RKO police dramas and Tim Holt westerns before his contract was dropped.
+From then until the early 1960s when he landed the plum TV role of Ranger Corey Stuart in the Lassie (1954) TV series, he was a freelance actor, who found work mainly portraying he-men such as a tough cavalry officers, hard-bitten cops, a stagecoach driver, etc., in a wide range of action-oriented movies and television episodes.
+He won the part in "Lassie" over several other candidates because of his affinity for animals, and theirs for him.

 After being replaced on "Lassie" in 1968, Bray's motivation for continued acting work waned and he eventually retired with his wife Joan to Bishop, California, where he could often be found cruising around town in his Winnebago motor home with his dog Lady.
 An ardent fly fisherman, hunter, model duck carver and all-around sportsman, Bob lived out his final years in the shadow of the eastern High Sierras, where he made so many of his early western movies.
 After his passing in 1983, his ashes were scattered over Zuma Beach, California, where he spent many pleasant days as a young man.

 - IMDb Mini Biography By: Chuck Campbell <firstname.lastname@example.org>